learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 In `.learn-config`, you can also set the default location where Learn will save all your labs.
 By default, the Learn directory is set to `/Users/<your-computer-username>/Development/code`.
 If you want to store labs somewhere else, change this path to point to a different location.
-Make sure the folders you point to exists!
+Make sure the folders you point to exist!

 So for instance, if we wanted to set our default lab location to `/Users/<your-computer-username>/Flatiron/code`, we would first make sure